yellowphone/mirador-mongodb/README.md

 # mirador-mongodb

-A Mirador service that supports CRUD operations for Blog and Itinerary data with MongoDB
+A Mirador service that supports CRUD operations for Blog and Trip data with MongoDB

 ### Setup